vegaprotocol/documentation/versioned_docs/version-v0.73/concepts/trading-on-vega/discounts-rewards.md

 The size of the discount, generally speaking, depends on the volume of your taker trades over a set window of time.
 You can get access to different levels of discounts when your trading volume is higher.

 All of the details for the volume discount program are proposed and accepted through governance.
-You can see what the current program offers by checking the [volume discount program API](../../api/rest/data-v2/trading-data-service-get-current-volume-discount-program.api.mdx).
+You can the current program by checking the [volume discount program API](../../api/rest/data-v2/trading-data-service-get-current-volume-discount-program.api.mdx).

 :::note Read more
 * [Tutorial: Propose enabling or changing the volume discount program][tutorial](../../tutorials/proposals/volume-discount-program-proposal.md)